 They fear Google more than they fear losing their account.

 I don’t get it.
 I really, really, don’t get it.
 If you fear Google that much, then why have a Google account at all?
 Or why have a Google account that is in any way “important” to you?
 (If you honestly don’t care if an account gets compromised, then recovery information like a phone number is immaterial.)

 There’s one valid reason not to give Google your mobile number: if you don’t have a mobile phone.
 Google, at least, seems to assume that everyone does, and that’s not true.
 (Not to mention that SMS may not be available at all times, such as when travelling.)

-It’s frustrating, because many systems, such as Google’s own two-factor authentication, can use non-SMS-capable phone lines to provide a code at recovery time via automated voice.
+It’s frustrating, because many systems (such as Google’s own two-factor authentication) use non-SMS-capable phone lines to provide a code at recovery time via automated voice.
 Why this is not currently available for alternate account verification, I have no idea.

-They could also do a better job explaining their reasons for asking for a number in the first place, and how and when that number would be used.
+They could also do a better job explaining their reasons for asking for a number in the first place, including how and when that number would be used.

 You must do better

 I keep saying “when, not if” you run into account access problems, because it happens to all of us, for a variety of reasons.
 It’s just a matter of time.
 Without alternate access information, you stand a chance of losing your account forever.